rejetto/hfs/README.md

 `NAME` stands for the property name that you want to change.
 See the [complete list](config.md).

+You can specify a different `config.yaml` at command line with `--config PATH` or similarly with an env `HFS_CONFIG`.

 ### Where is it stored

 Configuration is stored in the file `config.yaml`, exception made for custom HTML which is stored in `custom.html`.